IEE-TUGraz/GridTool/README.md

 </p>

 ## System Requirements
-* PC with MATLAB version R2021a installed and a valid licence (GridTool is programmed in a way that it should be compatible with older and newer versions, but it is not tested with other MATLAB versions.)
+* **MATLAB**.
+The GridTool is coded in MATLAB.
+In order to use the GridTool, MATLAB with a valid MATLAB licence is required.
+GridTool is tested with MATLAB version R2021a, but is programmed in a way that it should be compatible with older and newer versions.
+* **Microsoft Excel.** The results of the GridTool are stored in Microsoft Excel files (.xlsx).

 ## Manual
 This provides a step-by-step instruction on how to run the GridTool.
 The steps are also visualized in the Figure 2.